jbadger3/inspectomop/README.md

 ## SQL Dialect Compatibility

-##### Below is a table comparing SQL dialect support for **inspectomop** versus the R SQLRender package written and maintained by the OHDSI group.
-Note: compatibility is based solely on the availability of dialects written for SQLAlchemy and has not been explicitly tested by the author.
-However, success stories, or troubleshooting questions are welcome!
+Below is a table comparing SQL dialect support for **inspectomop** versus the R SQLRender package written and maintained by the OHDSI group.

 | dialect | inspectomop (python) | SQLRender (R) |
 | --- | --- | --- |